 All the information is available directly from your ImmiAccount.
 Read up before you sign on anywhere and know what to look out for.
 Most places can only contract you for a maximum of six months with this visa, but after you’ve reached this max, you could be offered a sponsorship.

 Another thing that seems to happen is employers will recommend workers within a network of employees, so you may have the same coworkers at another job.

 If you're interested, why wait?
 Go on and get lost in Australia.

-Check out my bio for ways to stay connected!
+Check out my bio on the Girls page for ways to stay connected!
 If you have any additional questions, reach out to GGW and we'll be happy to get in touch.
 If you're in Australia doing the same thing, I'd love to chat about your experience.